denoland/fresh/docs/latest/concepts/jsx-and-preact.md

 All in all Fresh is a somewhat minimal wrapper around Preact.
 It's a similar relationship as Next.js has with React.

-Preact is just a rendering library and only concerns itself with getting stuff on the screen as fast as possible.
-It doesn't do routing or any of those other concerns an app typically needs.
-That's where Fresh comes in.
-The export default from a route file tells Fresh's file based router that this is a route that you want to use.
-Then when you go to a route, Fresh basically calls Preact's render() function to render the HTML, so you don't need to do that yourself when working in Fresh
+## What Preact knowledge do I need to get start

-For simple sites there isn't reall much Preact specific stuff to learn other than that you can compose parts of the HTML by creating functions that return JSX like
+For simple sites there isn't really much Preact specific stuff to learn other than that you can compose parts of the HTML by creating functions that return JSX like:

 ```js
 function Foo() {